 Travis Elementary is AWESOME!
 When I first saw the school I wasn't certain that it would be a good school for my kids but I decided to give it a chance.
 I'm so glad that I did!
 As one person told me "Travis is a diamond in the rough."
 This is so true.
 Every person I've met in the school has been great.
 Staff/Teachers are very approachable and willing to help.
 And while at first glance there doesn't seem to be a lot a parent involvement I can see them working behind the scenes by the support the students receive.
 My children love the school and I'm very glad they're happy and learning!
 Specifically I like the consistency in required behavior for the students - in general the students are well-behaved and respectful - and the communication between the school (teachers as well) and parent

 Travis Elementary School is a public elementary school in El Paso.
-The principal of Travis Elementary School is Ms Wanda Johnson, whose e-mail is email@example.com.
-413 students attend Travis Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-47% of the Travis Elementary School students are "limited in English proficiency."
-86% of the 413 students here are classified as "economically disadvantaged", and 88% have subsidized lunches.
-The ratio of students to teachers at Travis Elementary School is 14:1.
+The principal of Travis Elementary School is WANDA JOHNSON, who can be contacted at email@example.com.
+421 students attend Travis Elementary School and are mostly Hispanic; Black, non-Hispanic; and Multiracial.
+36% of the Travis Elementary School students are "limited in English proficiency."
+86% of the 421 students here are classified as "economically disadvantaged", and 88% get reduced lunch prices.
+The student to teacher ratio at Travis Elementary School is 14:1.
 Our Lady of Assumption School is one of the nearest elementary schools.